 - What substitute “gospels” do you hear today, from television, the internet, books, the pulpit?
 What criteria will you use to distinguish the false gospels from the one true gospel?

 - God says that we already may enjoy acquittal from God’s final judgment, even now during our lifetime.
-How does that truth allow us to walk in God’s ways, free from fear and anxiety?
+How does that truth allow us to live free from fear and anxiety?

 B. The Heroes of the Old Testament prove Paul’s point (4:1-25)